kmesh-net/website/docs/developer-guide/Kmeshctl-usage/kmeshctl-secret.md

 ...
 ```

-#### Step 5: Replace pre shared key
+#### Step 5: Replace pre-shared key

-After a period of time, the pre shared key of the cluster can be changed.
-After changing the pre shared key, the ESP SPI number of the IPsec used for communication between nodes will be increased by 1 compared to the previous version.
+After a period of time, the pre-shared key of the cluster can be changed.
+After changing the pre-shared key, the ESP SPI number of the IPsec used for communication between nodes will be increased by 1 compared to the previous version.
 This can be observed again through using tcpdump.
-The initial IPSec SPI version number is 1.
+The initial IPsec SPI version number is 1.

-`kmeshctl secret create` command will update the pre shared key.
+To replace the existing pre-shared key, run the `kmeshctl secret create` command again.

 ```plaintext
 root@master:~/kmesh# tcpdump -i any |grep ESP